john-data-chen/turborepo-starter-kit/README.md

 - [x] Add project order sorting to database
 - [x] Add user permissions management to limit the different actions
 - [x] Fix the issue of not auto redirecting after login (only in production)
+- [x] Fix the issue of drag project
 - [ ] Hide drag icon when user is not owner of board or project
 - [ ] Fix the issue of drag icon display incorrect
 - [ ] Fix the issues of CRUD of project and task